Kargil War: Pakistan

+Brigadier Imtiaz Ahmed, former director-general of the Intelligence Bureau, told Arab News in 2009 that Musharraf "never cared" to take his commanders or the air and naval chiefs into confidence before initiating the conflict.
+He also stated Musharraf's operation did the "biggest harm" to Pakistan as the conflict brought the US closer to India and turned Pakistan into a secondary player in South Asia.
+He said the country was diplomatically isolated.
+He also supported the formation of a "Kargil commission" akin to India's Kargil Review Committee.

 Though the Kargil conflict had brought the Kashmir dispute into international focus, which was one of Pakistan's aims, it had done so in negative circumstances that eroded its credibility, since the infiltration came just after a peace process between the two countries had been concluded.
 The sanctity of the LOC too received international recognition.
 President Clinton's move to ask Islamabad to withdraw hundreds of armed militants from Indian-administered Kashmir was viewed by many in Pakistan as indicative of a clear shift in US policy against Pakistan.
+According to Bruce Riedel, President Clinton "did not hesitate to blame Pakistan for risking a broader war."
+He also warned Nawaz Sharif he would speak out about Pakistan's "coddling of Al-Qaida and Osama bin Laden."

 After the war, a few changes were made to the Pakistan armed forces.
 In recognition of the Northern Light Infantry's performance in the war, which even drew praise from a retired Indian Lt.
 General, the regiment was incorporated into the regular army.
-The war showed that despite a tactically sound plan that had the element of surprise, little groundwork had been done to gauge the political ramifications.
+The war showed that despite a tactically sound plan that had the element of surprise, little groundwork was done to gauge the political ramifications.
 And like previous unsuccessful infiltrations attempts, such as Operation Gibraltar, which sparked the 1965 war, there was little co-ordination or information sharing among the branches of the Pakistani Armed Forces.
 One US Intelligence study is reported to have stated that Kargil was yet another example of Pakistan's (lack of) grand strategy, repeating the follies of the previous wars.
-In 2013, General Musharraf's close collaborator and confidential subordinate Lieutenant General (retired) Shahid Aziz revealed to Pakistan's news televisions and electronic media, that "[Kargil] adventure' was India's intelligence failure and Pakistan's miscalculated move, the Kargil operation was known only to General Parvez Musharraf and four of his close collaborators".
+In 2013, General Musharraf's close collaborator and confidential subordinate Lieutenant General (retired) Shahid Aziz revealed to Pakistan's news televisions and electronic media that "[Kargil] adventure' was India's intelligence failure and Pakistan's miscalculated move, the Kargil operation was known only to General Parvez Musharraf and four of his close collaborators".
+In May 2024, while presiding over a PML-N general council meeting, Nawaz Sharif stated that Pakistan "violated" the agreement between him and then Indian PM Atal Bihari Vajpayee while referring to the Lahore Declaration.